TundraFizz/Docker-Compose-Template/README.md

 # Getting started

-1. Run the first command below, and then after the system reboots, run the second command
+Run the first command below, and then the second command after the system reboots
 ```
 bash <(curl -Ls https://tundrafizz.page.link/setup-1)
 bash <(curl -Ls https://tundrafizz.page.link/setup-2)
 ```
+Note: The name of the Docker stack that will be created is `tundra` and phpMyAdmin will used the domain name `db.tundrafizz.com`

 # Adding a new service